hazelcast/hazelcast-nodejs-client/README.md

 client.shutdown();
 ```

+> **NOTE: For the sake of brevity we are going to omit boilerplate parts in the above code snippet.
+Refer to the [Code Samples section](#16-code-samples) to see samples with the complete code.**

 If you are using Hazelcast IMDG and the Node.js client on the same machine, the default configuration should work
 out-of-the-box.
 However, you may need to configure the client to connect to cluster nodes that are running on
 different machines or to customize client properties.